-The GCSC Unmanned Vehicle Systems (UVS) program emergency response team, formed by program faculty and students, were able to organize an Unmanned Aerial Systems (UAS) drone section within the aviation branch of the EOC to begin recognizance flight missions to collect data, mapping, and 3D modeling of essential sites identified by the Bay and surrounding counties EOCs.
-Unfortunately, the UVS program has no side sonar imaging and was unable to perform recovery of bodies trapped in the debris of the channels surrounding Mexico Beach.
-Other concerns were the need to support drone missions to ascertain the terrain by performing flights beyond the visual line of sight (BVLOS) and the need to have a command center with radar technology to monitor the critical airspace during the crisis.
+New Challenges-Voluntary Response: The GCSC Unmanned Vehicle Systems (UVS) program emergency response team, formed by program faculty and students, were able to organize an Unmanned Aerial Systems (UAS) drone section within the aviation branch of the EOC to begin recognizance flight missions to collect data, mapping, and 3D modeling of essential sites identified by the Bay and surrounding counties EOCs.
+Unfortunately, the UVS program has no side sonar imaging capabilities and was unable to identify the location of casualties trapped in the debris of the channels surrounding Mexico Beach.
+Other concerns were the need to support drone missions to ascertain the terrain by performing flights beyond the visual line of sight (BVLOS) and the need to have a mobile communications center with radar technology to monitor the critical airspace during the crisis.
 Ensuring drones are connected, identified and managed makes the airspace safer for drones, planes, helicopters, and the people below them.
 The feedback obtain after the storm highlighted the need to: 1) identify and purchase the necessary equipment to support future emergency efforts to save lives, 2) the need to implement an ongoing training program to ensure a steady flow of highly skilled emergency response professionals throughout the Panhandle, and 3) create synergy among first responders, EOC personnel, and local volunteers to be prepared to respond immediately to any emergency on short notice.